include-what-you-use/include-what-you-use/README.md

   Foo* foo;
 ```

-If iwyu just blindly replaces the #include with a forward declare such as namespace ns { class Foo; }, the code will break because of the lost using declaration.
+If iwyu just blindly replaces the #include with a forward declare such as `namespace ns { class Foo; }`, the code will break because of the lost using declaration.
 Include-what-you-use has to watch out for this case.

 Another case is a header file like this: